 While Cariappa-Muren disease is fictional, its pathology is informed by the science of prion diseases, which is reflected in its Omnipedia article.
 When we came across a study that explored the transmission potential of prions to and from fish, we found a plausible way to let our fictional disease grow into a pandemic.
 We got in touch with one of the neuroscientists who authored this study, and when they read the fruits of their work, they commented that Neurocracy's "level of scientific detail, accuracy, and completeness is unbelievable."
 This has turned into a common tactic.

 Since Neurocracy also explores artificial intelligence, we've consulted with AI researchers to make sure we avoid many of the hackneyed tropes and pitfalls that come with fictional depictions of AI.
 We've likewise designed a range of brain implants based on current trends in the field and extrapolated how they would work and how they could affect society.
 In the words of Frederik Pohl: "A good sci-fi story should be able to predict not the automobile but the traffic jam."
-Additionally, as we figured out how all this technology works, we've also figured out ways how it can fail, providing yet more narrative opportunities.
+Additionally, as we figured out how all this technology works, we also came up with ways it can fail, providing yet more narrative opportunities.

 One of our self-imposed rules for developing Neurocracy is that we can't replicate any article that already exists on Wikipedia.
 If we want to show how China evolved between our present and the future of Neurocracy, we can't simply have an article about China on Omnipedia (if only because we'd also have to write up its entire history, its successive dynasties, everything such an article would conceivably contain).
 Instead, we can introduce an article about, say, a fictional resistance group in Hong Kong and its ongoing struggle against China's very real and very authoritarian government.